CemEntok/Online-Change-Point-Detection/README.md

 In time-series data, there are some abrupt changes which can indicate a statistical alteration of upcoming samples of data.
 They are called as change-points.
 The time point which these abrupt changes occur can give useful information according to the type of data.
-In order to detect these abrupt changes, change-point detection methods are uti- lized.
-As online change-point detection methods, Area Under the Receiver Operating Characteristics Curve (AUROC), 2-sample Kolmogorov-Smirnov Test and Bayesian Online Change-Point Detection are investigated.
+In order to detect these abrupt changes, change-point detection methods are utilized.
+As online change-point detection methods, Area Under the Receiver Operating
+Characteristics Curve (AUROC), 2-sample Kolmogorov-Smirnov Test and Bayesian Online Change-Point Detection are investigated.
 The performances are experimented using simulated time-series data including two different experiments; Mean Test and Variance Test.